zhenrong-wang/BTAS/TECHNICAL_REVIEW.md

 `(a = N / M, b = N Mod M )`

 Therefore, we can use the 2 indexes `a`, `b` to divide the integer space.
 For signed integers for an example, if we let `M = 65536`, the absolute range of quotient would be `[0, 32768]`, and the absolute modulus would be `[0, 65535]`.
-So we can either choose a single tree with the absolute quotient, or choose a double tree with one for positive integers or 0 and the other for negative integers.
+So we can either choose a single-tree with the absolute quotient, or choose a double-tree with one for positive integers or 0 and the other for negative integers.

-- For a single tree, the maximum length of the modulus branch would be `2*65536 = 131,071 bit = 16KiB` (NOTE: Here we have 1 bit unused bit).
+- For a single-tree, the maximum length of the modulus branch would be `2*65536 = 131,071 bit = 16KiB` (NOTE: Here we have 1 bit unused).
-- For a double tree, the maximum length of the modulus branch would be `65536 bit = 8 KiB`.
+- For a double-tree, the maximum length of the modulus branch would be `65536 bit = 8 KiB`.
 (As mentioned, we also wasted 1 bit).

 With the method described above and the dynamic memory management, it is ready to implement in C or other programming languages.